-Thus, U.S. organizations and others subject to U.S. civil litigation are required to preserve discoverable information when they "reasonably anticipate" litigation or an investigation.
-To comply with U.S. preservation obligations, an organization will need to consider taking a number of steps.
-These may include (1) sending a written legal hold notice to individuals likely to be the custodians of discoverable information; (2) suspending routine deletion or destruction policies for discoverable information; (3) adopting "preservation in place" strategies to suppress manual alteration or deletion within systems that hold discoverable information; and (4) copying sources to a centralized location to ensure the information will be available during the discovery process.
-The legal framework and guidelines for compliance with U.S. preservation obligations are detailed in the Sedona Commentary on Legal Holds, Second Edition.
+information; (3) adopting "preservation in place" strategies to suppress manual alteration or deletion within systems that hold discoverable information; and (4) copying sources to a centralized location to ensure the information will be available during the discovery process.
+The legal framework and guidelines for compliance with U.S. preservation obligations are detailed in The Sedona Conference Commentary on Legal Holds, Second Edition.
+14

 Failing to meet U.S. preservation obligations may lead to sanctions, including curative measures and sanctions such as instructing the jury to presume that the information was unfavorable to the party that failed to meet its preservation obligation, monetary payments, or even dismissal of the action or the entry of a default judgment.
-It also may include civil tort liability and criminal penalties for destruction of evidence.
+15 It also may include civil tort liability and criminal penalties for destruction of evidence.
+16

-Non-U.S. Preservation Obligations: In non-U.S. jurisdictions, the extent of preservation obligations often turns on whether the jurisdiction follows common law or civil law and whether the matter relates to a private civil matter or a governmental investigation.
-For example, common law countries such as the United Kingdom, Canada, Australia, and New Zealand recognize an obligation to preserve relevant documents in the context of civil litigation and investigations.
-In the UK, a party is required to preserve and disclose all documents on which it relies as well as those that ad-
+Non-U.S. Preservation Obligations: In non-U.S. jurisdictions, the extent of preservation obligations often turns on whether the jurisdiction follows common law or civil law and whether the matter relates to a private civil matter or a governmental investigation.17 For example, common law countries such as the United Kingdom, Canada, Australia, and New